Finding Your Radiance in Half Moon Pose (Ardha Chandrasana)

 Half Moon Pose (ardha = half, chandra = moon asana = pose) is an energetically expansive posture that asks us to radiate out in all directions like the moon’s luminescence in the night sky.
 A fairly tricky balancing pose, Ardha Chandrasana strengthens the legs, ankles and feet, as well as the core.

-The key to this yoga pose is creating stability in the standing leg in order to elevate and externally rotate the lifted leg and hip, then actively extend through both legs, across both arms and out through the crown of the head, to open the hamstrings and groin, and lengthen the spine.
+The key to this yoga pose is creating stability in the standing leg to elevate and externally rotate the lifted leg and hip.
+Then, actively extend through both legs, across both arms and out through the crown of the head to open the hamstrings and groin and lengthen the spine.

 Benefits of Half Moon Pose

 Ardha Chandrasana not only improves balance but also increases proprioceptive awareness—the ability to sense your body in space.
-The yoga pose requires a strong awareness of the leg in the air to keep it straight and in line with the torso, and to spread the toes and press through the heel of the lifted foot.
+The yoga pose requires a strong awareness of the leg in the air.
+This requires keeping it straight and in line with the torso, spreading the toes and pressing through the heel of the lifted foot.
 All of this is accomplished through proprioceptive awareness, that is, without ever looking back toward the extended leg or foot.

 Steps to Do Half Moon Pose

-1. Begin standing in Tadasana (Mountain Pose) in the center of your mat.
-Step your feet hip width apart, keeping them parallel to the outer edges of your mat.
+1. Begin standing in Mountain Pose (Tadasana) in the center of your mat.
+Step your feet hips-width apart, keeping them parallel to the outer edges of your mat.

 3. Place your left hand on your left hip.
-Exhale and bend your right knee, reaching your right fingertips to the floor ten to twelve inches in front of your right pinkie toe.
+Exhale and bend your right knee, reaching your right fingertips to the floor 10 to 12 inches in front of your right pinkie toe.

-4. Inhale and press firmly down into all four corners of your right foot as you straighten your right leg and lift the left, coming to balance on your right foot and fingertips.
+4. Inhale and press firmly down into all four corners of your right foot.
+Simultaneously straighten your right leg and lift the left, coming to balance on your right foot and fingertips.

-5. Spreading through the toes of your lifted left foot, press out through the heel as you externally rotate your left hip and rib cage skyward.
+5. Spreading through the toes of your lifted left foot, press out through the heel.
+Externally rotate your rib cage skyward.

 6. Bringing your right fingertips directly under your right shoulder (the length of your torso in front of your right pinkie toe), extend your left arm up directly above your left shoulder.